Healthy Homes Assessment Oriental Bay

 Draught Stopping Oriental Bay

-If a draft can be noticed from gaps that are not adequate or holes, it requirements to be closed.
+If a draught can be felt through gaps that are too large or holes or holes, it requirements to be closed.

 draught stopping building inspections